Adityahulk/NLP_with_Pytorch_complete/README.md

 First will be introducing pytorch with basic mnist leading to making of Deep leanring's Word2vec(CBOW) and glove word embeddings(all from scratch) and also a sentiment analyzer.
 I have already done this one and uploaded it.(Don't complain of accuracy etc.. it's based oon very small dataset just for learning purpose)

-I will upload two more notebooks, 1st implementing language translater using attention(implementing attention based encoder-decoder from scratch in pytorch) and the last one , making smart interactive chatbot "FROM ABSOLUTE SCRATCH" in pytorch.
+I will upload few more notebooks, 1st implementing language translater using attention(implementing attention based encoder-decoder from scratch in pytorch),then one implementing Transformer from scratch and the I will try for BERT and GPTs, and the last one , making smart interactive chatbot "FROM ABSOLUTE SCRATCH" in pytorch.

+These all are and will be implemented from very scratch and mathematically coded